esp-rs/book/src/overview.md

 ## Comparing `std` and `no_std`

-There are a number of factors which must be considered when choosing between the two possible approaches.
+There are a number of factors which must be considered when choosing between `std` (esp-idf-hal) and `no_std` (esp32-hal).
 As stated earlier, each approach has its own unique set of advantages and disadvantages.
 While we can't decide for you, this section will hopefully allow you to make an educated decision.

 At present, there are unfortunately certain technical restrictions which may dictate your choice; we hope to have these issues resolved soon.
 Currently you _must_ use the `std` approach if you require any of the following: